Moventrac-UserFlow-Mobile-App/UserFlow-Mobile-App/README.md

-# Logster - login/register-page-app
+#
+UserFlow-Mobile-App

-> Simple login/register-page-app created with React js.
+> A Simple UI App created with React js.

-Logster is a React app that has a Login, Register and Reset password features.
+UserFlow-Mobile-App is a React app that has a Login, Register and Reset password features.
+It also features other pages in the component.
 This is just the Front-end of the app, no Back-end.

 ## Table of contents
 * [Functionalities](#functionalities)